timjogorman/Multisentence-AMR-guidelines/ms-amr.md

 We do not link these "dollar" elements.
 While technically you might say that they are talking about the same generalized idea of dollars, nothing is added by linking them together.
 Another way to say this is that, since "dollar" is a generic word without need of context, coreference of "d3" and "d2" adds no information to our AMRs.

-As a general rule, you can avoid coreferring things that are "generic", but you shouldn't be too strict about any exact definition of genericity; start with that definition and then try to calibrate to how this has been annotated in within-sentence AMR.
-A good example of things that we are keeping slip are the two mentions of "economy" in the following AMR, used in "economic block" and "economic war":
+As a general rule, if a variable doesn't so much refer to a particular concept, but is an attribute referring to a domain of discussion, then we want to just ignore it.
+A good example of things to ignore are the two variables referring to "economy" in the following AMR, used in "economic block" and "economic war":

 ```